TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Records/Index.rst

 Selection with categories
 -------------------------

-If you want to display categorized content with a :ts:`RECORDS` object you could do it like this::
+If you want to display categorized content with a :typoscript:`RECORDS` object you could do it like this::

 	categorized_content = RECORDS